-- ii) A Nodal Officer from each Department for formulation would be nominated for implementation and monitoring of District Action Plans under overall supervision of DC/DM. - iii) Regular process of documentation of all activities conducted at the District, Block and Gram Panchayat Level, related to the Scheme and Campaign will be undertaken through regular reports, MIS and photographic documentation at the district level. - iv) The qualitative progress should be well documented through case studies, good practices, innovations and be supplemented through photographs. - v) At the District level, the online monthly progress report shall be furnished by nodal officer (DPO, ICDS).
-The Nodal Officer of Department of health (part B) and Education (part C) are responsible to provide information as per the MIS. - vi) The quarterly reporting format is to be submitted to this Ministry on a quarterly basis as prescribed in Annexure XI. - vii) The Districts have to submit utilization certificate (UC), SoE and annual physical report against the release of the fund for the previous Financial Year.
-The Format for U.C, S.O.E, and Physical Progress Report is at Annexure-XII (Part A, Part B, Part C).
+- i) DPO may be designated as the Coordinating Officer by the DTF who will be responsible for coordinating with the Nodal Officers from Health and Education departments.
+The Coordinating Officer will collate and compile the monthly reports for submission to the MWCD with copy toState Governments. - A Nodal Officer from each Department for formulation would be nominated for implementation and monitoring of District Action Plans under overall supervision of DC/DM. - iii) Regular process of documentation of all activities conducted at the District, Block and Gram Panchayat Level, related to the Scheme and Campaign will be undertaken through regular reports, MIS and photographic documentation at the district level. - iv) The qualitative progress should be well documented through case studies, good practices, innovations and be supplemented through photographs. - v) At the District level, progress report shall be furnished by nodal officer (DPO, ICDS) in coordination with nodal officer of Department of Health and Education on quarterly basis on BBBP MIS portal. - vi) Nodal officer ensure that MIS shall be updated and submitted on quarterly basis - vii) The Districts have to submit utilization certificate (UC), SoE and annual physical report against the release of the fund for the previous Financial Year.
+The Format for U.C, S.O.E, and Physical Progress Report is at Annexure-X (Part A, Part B, Part C).